Hank Schrader: Development

 Critics have commented on the character's development.
 NPR writes of his character's evolution "Hank Schrader has evolved from a knuckleheaded jock into a complex, sympathetic and even heroic counterpoint to the show's anti-hero, [...]
 Walter White."
 Mary Kaye Schilling of Vulture opines "It's thanks to [Norris] that Breaking Bads Hank Schrader has gone from a cliché-spewing booya DEA agent — essentially comic relief — to a savvy, vulnerable mensch who could be the show's ultimate hero."
 Norris notes the realism of Hank's "tough cop" and "cliché machine" persona, comparing his mannerisms to his best friend growing up, also a cop.
 Norris explains that people with jobs in law enforcement have to put on a bravado facade because they have to deal with unscrupulous people all day; the only other option would be to let the job affect them personally, which would compromise their effectiveness.

 Gilligan says Hank was supposed to be a "hail fellow well met and a figure of worship for Walt, Jr.," but developed him when he realized how "smart, sensitive, and well educated" Norris was.
 Norris and Gilligan both wanted Hank to be smart and capable; "Otherwise," Norris said, "he's just a doofus and you'll dismiss him."
-Norris notes that Hank bullies Walt in the pilot and the first season, and makes racist jokes about his DEA partner Steven Gomez.
-However, his racist jokes toward Gomez were toned down as the series progressed and were turned into good-natured ribbing.
+Norris notes that Hank teases Walt in the pilot and the first season, and makes racist jokes about his DEA partner Steven Gomez.
+However, such jokes were toned down as the series progressed and were turned into good-natured ribbing.

 Sean Collins of Rolling Stone considered Hank in the pilot to be an "obnoxious blowhard".
 Gilligan had not considered the character as much more than a foil to Walt at first.
 However, as Gilligan got to know Norris, he developed Hank into a "more nuanced and complex character" who makes both "personal and professional growth".

 Frazier Moore of The Associated Press writes of Hank's introduction in the pilot; "Hank seemed a potentially problematic character.
 With his cocky, macho style, he was perilously close to a stereotype"; however, he has said "Norris has brought depth and nuance to his character, emerging as fully the equal of his fine fellow cast mates [...] as he displayed not just braggadocio but also emotional trauma."
 Norris and Gilligan admitted that Hank began as a "mechanical construct" whose main purpose was to provide comic relief.